OchoaLab/genomic-modules/README.md

 ## Content

-This is a series spread across 3 days of 2 hour sessions with lectures and hands-on exercises.
+This is a workshop series spread across 3 days of 2 hour sessions with lectures and hands-on exercises.
 The schedule is given below:

 | Date    |	Time        |	Type     |	Topic                                                                      |
 |---------|-------------|----------|-----------------------------------------------------------------------------|